 Some courses have a limited capacity (e.g. outdoor practical courses – usually maximum capacity is 12-14 students; squash and tennis – maximum capacity is 15 students).

 Many of the Departments of the Faculty offer the opportunity for internships, which are suitable especially for doctoral students who would like to conduct their research in the areas of Kinanthropology and Biomechanics.
-Internships may also be interesting for students writing their Bachelor or Master thesis.
+Internships may also be interesting for Bachelors or Masters students.

 Internships are conditional on the availability of a suitable Departmental host, and adequate content of study.